MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/teams-add-on-licensing/office-365-enterprise-e1-e3.md

 Em algumas situações, você não verá a opção de comprar Complementos do Microsoft Teams no centro de administração do Microsoft 365:

-- **Você comprou o Office 365 Business Premium por meio do GoDaddy**.
+- **Você comprou o Microsoft 365 Business Standard por meio do GoDaddy**.
 Nesse caso, você não pode comprar Complementos do Microsoft Teams.
 Você precisa mudar para o plano E3 e, em seguida, pode comprá-lo.
-[Contatar o suporte do Office 365 para empresas - Ajuda para Administradores](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).
+[Entre em contato com o suporte de produtos para empresas – ajuda para administradores](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).

 - **You have a monthly commitment instead of an annual commitment**.
 In some cases, customers who have a monthly commitment can't buy the add-ons (this is different from the payment method, which can be monthly).
 This is a known issue that we are fixing.
 [Contact support for business products - Admin Help](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).